zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

 An example is available in `sample-app/nodeServer/ts/helloWorld.ts`

-#### Websocket router dataservices
+#### WebSocket Router dataservices

-ExpressJS routers are fairly flexible, so the contract to create the Router for Websockets is not significantly different.
+ExpressJS routers are fairly flexible, so the contract to create the Router for WebSockets is not significantly different.

-Here, the express-ws package is used, which adds websockets through the ws package to ExpressJS.
-The two changes between a websocket-based router and a normal router are that the method is 'ws', as in `router.ws(<url>,<callback>)`, and  the callback provides the websocket on which you must define event listeners.
+Here, the express-ws package is used, which adds WebSockets through the ws package to ExpressJS.
+The two changes between a WebSocket-based router and a normal router are that the method is 'ws', as in `router.ws(<url>,<callback>)`, and  the callback provides the WebSocket on which you must define event listeners.

-See the ws and express-ws topics on [www.npmjs.com](https://www.npmjs.com) for more information about how they work, as the API for websocket router dataservices is primarily provided in these packages.
+See the ws and express-ws topics on [www.npmjs.com](https://www.npmjs.com) for more information about how they work, as the API for WebSocket router dataservices is primarily provided in these packages.

 An example is available in `zlux-server-framework/plugins/terminal-proxy/lib/terminalProxy.js`